Conservation

 Read MoreReintroduction of Cheetah

-Owner, Warne Rippon, was announced as the overall winner of the Wildlife Rancher of the Year Award and the Conservation Rancher of the Year in the The Wildlife Ranching South Africa (WRSA) Eastern Cape Wildlife Rancher of the Year awards.
-The awards serve to honour pioneering spirit and outstanding effort, innovation and commitment to the enhancement of the wildlife industry at large.
+Warne Rippon, owner of Buffalo Kloof, was honoured as the overall winner of the Wildlife Rancher of the Year Award and the Conservation Rancher of the Year at the Wildlife Ranching South Africa (WRSA) Eastern Cape Wildlife Rancher of the Year awards.

 Elephant Return Back to the Kowie River Thicket